SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Setting Up the System for Monitoring
 ====================================

-By default, SQream DB logs execution details for every statement that runs for more than 60 seconds.
+By default, SQreamDB logs execution details for every statement that runs for more than 60 seconds.
 If you want to see the execution details for a currently running statement, see :ref:`using_show_node_info` below.

 Adjusting the Logging Frequency